 Trapping and relocating raccoons is a popular method employed by many wildlife control companies.
 It is easier and quicker money for them than more humane methods that involve eviction and exclusion instead.
 We offer trapping services for those times when it is required or our client's insist on it, but it is not our preferred method by any means.

-Instead, we prefer to humanely evict the raccoons without trapping, clean up and repair any damage they've done, and make modifications to your home that will keep future raccoons and other critters out for good.
+After things are all cleaned up, we make modifications to your home that will keep future raccoons and other critters out for good.

 In addition to proofing there are also some simple steps you can take to make your home and surrounding area less interesting to raccoons and other wildlife.
 Feeding your pets inside whenever possible is a great place to start.
-As seen below, wildlife loves pet food!
+As seen above, wildlife loves pet food!
 If you have to feed them outside, the less amount of time the food is available, the better.

 Do It Yourself Cautions